 “What’s the matter?”

 “I need to show you something.
 Can you look at this?”
 I turned on my light.
 I was ready for a mosquito bite, a weird scrape or bruise – my Matthew is a worrier.
-The littlest indication that there is something not right with him and he’s self diagnosing without the aide of google, assuming he has the plague and has 12 hours to live.
+The littlest indication that there is something not right with him and he’s self diagnosing without the aide of google, has assumed he has the plague and has 12 hours to live.

 I was not prepared for him to show me that he had a lump just beneath his right nipple.